-This course consists of the rules of algebra with an emphasis on linear and quadratic functions.
-Areas of study will include understanding and using number and operation concepts with emphasis on the number system.
+This course focuses on the rules of algebra with an emphasis on quadratic functions and families of functions.
+Areas of study will include manipulating functions with transformations, composition of functions, and modeling situations with functions.
 The students will be introduced to styles of proving, evaluating, and simplifying algebraic expressions.
 There will be emphasis on solving complex or unfamiliar problems.